Archdiocese of Lipa

 The Archdiocese of Lipa (Archidioecesis Lipensis; Arsidiyosesis ng Lipa; Arquidiócesis de Lipa) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church in the Philippines comprising the civil province of Batangas.
 Its cathedral is the Metropolitan Cathedral of St. Sebastian located in Lipa, Batangas.
 First created on April 10, 1910 from the Archdiocese of Manila, the diocese was elevated into its present status on June 20, 1972.
-Today, the Archdiocese of Lipa's ecclesiastical province covers Batangas and the suffragan territories in the civil provinces of Quezon, Marinduque, and Aurora.
-The archdiocese itself is divided into 14 vicariates forane further comprising a total of 65 parishes.
+Today, the Archdiocese of Lipa's ecclesiastical province covers Batangas and the suffragan territories in the civil provinces of Quezon, Marinduque, Oriental Mindoro, and Aurora.
+The archdiocese itself is divided into 14 vicariates forane, further comprising a total of 65 parishes.

-In addition, the Archdiocese of Lipa also serves as the de facto overseer of the Apostolic Vicariates of Calapan in Oriental Mindoro and San Jose in Occidental Mindoro, all the exempt dioceses of the Holy See (with the vicariates under the jurisdiction of the Dicastery for Evangelization).
+In addition, the Archdiocese of Lipa also serves as the de facto overseer of the Apostolic Vicariate of San Jose in Occidental Mindoro, all the exempt dioceses of the Holy See (with the vicariate under the jurisdiction of the Dicastery for Evangelization).